MatthijsvdWielen/firely-docs-simplifier/features/api.rst

 Package Server API
 """"""""""""""""""

-Simplifier has an package server API, that is compliant to the FHIR NPM package standard.
-It serves all publicly published FHIR packages, both those created in Simplifier and beyond.
-The API is documented and can be tested directly on `SwaggerHub <https://app.swaggerhub.com/apis-docs/firely/Simplifier.net_FHIR_Package_API>`_.
+To get :ref:`FHIR Packages <package_management>` via the API, you can use the Simplifier package server API.
+It serves both publicly published packages, created in Simplifier or beyond, and privately published FHIR packages.

-The api endpoint of the Simplifier FHIR package Server is: https://packages.simplifier.net.
+The API for **public FHIR packages** is documented and can be tested directly on `SwaggerHub <https://app.swaggerhub.com/apis-docs/firely/Simplifier.net_FHIR_Package_API>`_.
+The API endpoint of the Simplifier FHIR package Server is: https://packages.simplifier.net.
 The Simplifier package server is the backend for `the official FHIR Package Registry <https://registry.fhir.org/>`_ and is also available as https://packages.fhir.org.

+The API for **private FHIR packages** is exactly the same as the public API, but requires authentication.
+You can use the JWT token you retrieved in the previous section to authenticate your requests.
+Additionally, it uses the :ref:`package feed <package_feeds>` Urlkey as the base URL for the API, for example ``https://packages.simplifier.net/feeds/mySimplifierPackageFeedUrlkey/`` for a package feed with the URL key ``mySimplifierPackageFeedUrlkey``.

 **Note**: It is not possible to create a package using the API.
 For more information on how to create a package please read our `documentation <../data_governance_and_quality_control/simplifierPackages.html#publish-packages>`_ on packages.